zz4163/DE-Ractor-Program-Fork/README.md

 ![Base Profile Screenshot 2021 05 15 - 16 03 07 46](https://user-images.githubusercontent.com/62036454/118366137-62f75e80-b597-11eb-9d23-d814ce544513.png)

-Here you can see the computer is touching the output flux gate and the reactor stabilizer.
-You can have them at the sides longs you edit the startup file to tell the program that sides have changed.
+The screenshot above shows how the computer must be for the program to work.
+Doesn't matter where the flux gate or the reactor stabilizer is positioned longs is physically touching the computer.
+The program automatically detects which side is the flux gate and reactor are touching on the computer.

 ![Base Profile Screenshot 2021 05 15 - 16 03 19 94](https://user-images.githubusercontent.com/62036454/118366149-6ab70300-b597-11eb-8e45-36ac90727b28.png)

-Here is the input flux gate.
-This is controlled by the program to get 50% field.
-You can change the percentage in the startup
+The screenshot above shows how the input flux gate is connected to the computer.
+Its using wired modem to connect to the main computer.
+The computer automatically changes rf/t input that goes in the reactor to get field strength to 50% longs there power going in it should be able to keep it there.
+If the computer can't keep the reactor over 15% the computer will shut the reactor down and produce a warning on the screen to tell the user why it was shutdown.

 ![Base Profile Screenshot 2021 05 15 - 16 02 59 50](https://user-images.githubusercontent.com/62036454/118366126-5a9f2380-b597-11eb-8741-ba985d542155.png)

+The screenshot above is the monitor.
+Tells the user all the stats plus some buttons to control the reactor with.
+Soon I'll update this to make you able to manually set the input flux gate yourself but right now it does this automatically to get 50% field strength.

 Pastebin Code:
 Keep this as startup so if there any updates to the program it automatically updates the files and runs the program